 The shipping is with registered mail (your signature is required on delivery).
 We usually ship the next day and it takes about a week to 10 days for USA or Australia, less than a week for Europe.

 After many hours spent on calculations and simulation, I came up with the design shown here.
-I have tried to use ready made components to facilitate repeat-ability.
+I have tried to use ready made components to facilitate repeat-ability without tunning.
 Because other similar designs published use transmission lines or parallel and series LC circuits to add to the isolation figures, I haven't used similar techniques, just two simple filters to see if fabricating them using readily available components can produce a decent result.

 This is done using a low-pass filter and a high-pass filter, with their inputs connected together at the common input or output point.
 For easier physical implementation, their first element needs to be opposite that the other's, i.e., if the low-pass filter starts with a coil, the high pass filter should start with a capacitor.
 Reading text from the Anatol Zverev's "Handbook Of Filter Synthesis" and from the G. Matthaei's "Bible", "Microwave Filters, Impedance-Matching Networks, and Coupling Structures", I realized that their impedance at the common point should not be calculated as being 50 Ohms, nor any higher value, but infinite.
 I have done a similar design for the diplexer used in my HF to VHF Up-converter project, described elsewhere in this website.

 For maximum attenuation of the rejection frequency band, while keeping losses at minimum for the wanted frequency band, I have chosen to use a 11-pole design.